metrovoc/subtitle-search-tool/README.md

 - The tool uses automatic encoding detection
 - If characters appear garbled, the file might use an unsupported encoding
 - Try converting the subtitle file to UTF-8

+#### Slow search performance

+- The tool now uses intelligent caching and parallel processing
+- First search may be slower as files are parsed and cached
+- Subsequent searches should be much faster using cached data

 ### No video player found